NAME

 Run-time troubleshooting of USB-capable NUT drivers can involve not only raising the common NUT debug verbosity (e.g. using the DEBUG_MIN setting in ups.conf(5) or protocol commands to change the driver.debug value), but may also benefit from LibUSB specific debugging.

-For the latter, currently you would have to export the environment variable LIBUSB_DEBUG before starting a NUT driver (may be set and "exported" via nut.conf(5)), to a numeric value such as 4 ("All messages are emitted").
-For more details, including the currently supported values, see:
+For the latter, you can set the LIBUSB_DEBUG driver option; alternatively you can classically export the environment variable LIBUSB_DEBUG before starting a NUT driver program (may be set and "exported" in driver init script or service method, perhaps via nut.conf(5)), to a numeric value such as 4 ("All messages are emitted").

 subdriver = string